dpwiese/flying-notes-vitepress/docs/src/cfii/instrument-flight/timed-and-compass-turns.md

 # Timed and Compass Turns

+This page covers *Task F. Timed Turns to Magnetic Compass Headings* from the [FAA-S-8081-9E Flight Instructor Instrument Practical Test Standards](https://www.faa.gov/training_testing/testing/acs/cfi_instrument_pts_9.pdf) with additional material on compass turns.

 ## Purpose

+* The backup source of heading information in many aircraft is a magnetic compass.
-* Attempting to use the compass like a heading indicator and rolling out upon reaching the desired heading (as indicated by the compass) can result in large heading errors.
+* Attempting to use the compass like a heading indicator (rolling out upon reaching the desired heading as indicated by the compass) can result in large heading errors upon completion of the roll out.
-  * This is due to errors associated with the compass
+  * This is due to errors associated with the compass.
 * Therefore alternative techniques to be able to use the compass to accurately are required

 ## Elements